 You are about to become a paint expert.
 This will serve you well as an old house owner because this is not the only time that you will be dealing with applying paint.
 And if you want to know more, you can go here.

 Adhesion is always an issue, especially in high-traffic areas.
-My husband chemically stripped the floor & then scuff sanded the very old linoleum in our bungalow kitchen to remove any materials that might have been applied to it, such as wax & also any cleaning materials that might have left a residue, in order to prep for painting.
+My husband chemically stripped the floor & then scuff sanded the very old linoleum in our bungalow kitchen to remove any materials that might have been applied to it, such as my freshly applied wax (Oops!) & also any cleaning materials that might have left a residue, in order to prep for painting.
 He then, using 180 grit paper, sanded off any dirt that was ground into the surface & give it some “tooth.”

-Tooth is desired when you wish to create a mechanical (as opposed to chemical) interlocking/bonding of materials, i.e., paint & lino.
+Tooth is desired when you wish to create a mechanical (as opposed to chemical) interlocking/bonding of materials, i.e., the paint & lino marriage.
 So, you scuff the lino to create tiny cavities (tooth) on its surface to increase the contact area.
 The wet paint you apply then displaces any air between the paint itself & the lino & the 2 lock together.
 I definitely had a tooth advantage with my old lino because it was OLD, & hadn’t been smooth for decades.

 A mechanical bond is not as strong as a chemical bond & herein lies the fragility of your floor.